arfedulov/semantic-ui-calendar-react/README.md

 }
 ```

 Also you can build a form with inline pickers as inputs.
-Just set ``inline`` prop on input element and it will be rendered as inline picker:
+Just set ``inline`` prop on input element and it will be displayed as inline picker:
 ```javascript
 class DateTimeFormInline extends React.Component {
   handleDateChange = (event, { value }) => {